 - 1.5.1.1 These Regulations establish standards of safety which provide an acceptable level of control of the radiation, criticality and thermal hazards to persons, property and the environment that are associated with the transport of radioactive material.
-These regulations are based on the IAEA Regulations for the Safe Transport of Radioactive Material (2005 Edition), Safety Standards Series No. TS-R-1, IAEA, Vienna (2005).
-Explanatory material on the 1996 edition of TS-R-1 can be found in "Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material", Safety Standard Series No. TS-G-1.1 (ST-2), IAEA, Vienna (2002) 1. - 1.5.1.2 The objective of these Regulations is to protect persons, property and the environment from the effects of radiation during the transport of radioactive material.
+These regulations are based on the IAEA Regulations for the Safe Transport of Radioactive Material (2009 Edition), Safety Standards Series No. TS-R-1, IAEA, Vienna (2009).
+Explanatory material can be found in "Advisory Material for the IAEA Regulations for the Safe Transport of Radioactive Material (2005 Edition)", Safety Standard Series No. TS G-1.1 (Rev.1), IAEA, Vienna (2008).
+The prime responsibility for safety shall rest with the person or organization responsible for facilities and activities that give rise to radiation risk. - 1.5.1.2 The objective of these Regulations is to establish requirements that must be satisfied to ensure safety and to protect persons, property and the environment from the effects of radiation in the transport of radioactive material.
 This protection is achieved by requiring: - (a) Containment of the radioactive contents; - (b) Control of external radiation levels; - (c) Prevention of criticality; and - (d) Prevention of damage caused by heat.